gty929/IMAGician/README.md

 # IMAGician
-An Android App based on Image Steganography Technology - UMICH EECS 441 Project
+An Android App for Copyright Protection Based on Steganography Technology - UMICH EECS 441 Project